This job search feature is for Premium Users.

 Most physician assistants work full time.
 Some work more than 40 hours per week.
 Physician assistants may work nights, weekends, or holidays.
 They may also be on call, meaning that they must be ready to respond to a work request with little notice.

-Employment of physician assistants is projected to grow 31 percent from 2018 to 2028, much faster than the average for all occupations.
-As demand for healthcare services grows, physician assistants will be needed to provide care to patients.
+Employment of physician assistants is projected to grow 31 percent from 2020 to 2030, much faster than the average for all occupations.

 How to Become a Physician Assistant

 Most applicants to physician assistant education programs already have a bachelor’s degree and some patient care work experience.
 Although admissions requirements vary from program to program, most programs require 2 to 4 years of undergraduate coursework with a focus in science.
-Many applicants already have experience as EMTs or paramedics before they apply to a physician assistant program.
+Many applicants already have experience as registered nurses or as EMTs or paramedics before they apply to a physician assistant program.

 Physician assistant education programs usually take at least 2 years of full-time study.
 More than 200 education programs were accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) in 2017.
 Almost all of these accredited programs offer a master’s degree.